Slave tables¶

 For example lino_xl.lib.courses.ActivitiesByTopic

-courses about a given topic.
-But a course has no FK topic, so you
+about a given topic.
+But an activity has no foreign key topic

 .
 But a course does know its topic